-4.1 The initial Screening report (26 April 2013) found that the Neighbourhood Area is in the hydrological catchment of the River Wye (including the River Lugg) SAC.
+- 4.1 The initial Screening report (April 2013) found that the Neighbourhood Area is in the hydrological catchment of the River Wye (including the River Lugg) SAC.
 The North of the parish is within the Arrow (to Lugg) river catchment area.
 The South (From Holme Marsh) is within the Wye catchment area.
-Figure 2 below highlights the location of River Wye SAC in relation to the neighbourhood area.

-4.2 There is also a duty under the Water Framework Directive to ensure that proposals for growth do not adversely affect the river water quality and this included the associated watercourses flowing into the rivers.
+Therefore a full screening assessment is required. - 4.2 There is a duty under the Water Framework Directive to ensure that proposals for growth do not adversely affect the river water quality and this included the associated watercourses flowing into the rivers.
+There is also a duty under the EU Habitats Directive to ensure that proposals for growth do not adversely affect habitats and biodiversity.
+This directives promotes to maintain, restore and enhance natural habitats and wild species within the protected sites.